shivani1105/Restaurant-Management-System/readme.md

      ```bash
      sqlplus username/password @projectDBcreate.sql
      ```

-   This command will execute all SQL commands within the specified file.
+   - These commands will execute all SQL statements within each file to set up and initialize your database.

-2. **Upload Data**:
-   - Populate the database with initial data by running the `projectDBinsert.sql` file:
+### 3. **Data Population and Analysis**
+   - **Populate the Database**:
+     - Use the `projectDBinsert.sql` file to insert predefined data into each table.
+This file will automate data insertion:
        ```bash
        sqlplus username/password @projectDBinsert.sql
        ```
-   - This file will automatically insert predefined data into each table, so you don’t have to manually enter data row by row.

-3. **Running SQL Queries for Analysis**:
+   - **Run Queries for Analysis**:
-   - To query the data for analysis, you can use a dedicated SQL file (e.g., `projectDBqueries.sql`) containing predefined `SELECT` statements for common reports.
-   - Run the queries using:
+     - For analysis, run the `projectDBqueries.sql` file containing common queries for reports, such as listing employees by department or checking inventory levels:
        ```bash
        sqlplus username/password @projectDBqueries.sql
        ```
-   - This will output data from the database based on your queries, such as listing employees by department, checking current inventory levels, or viewing customer orders.

-4. **Accessing the Restaurant Management System**:
+### 4. **Accessing the Restaurant Management System**
-   - After setting up the database, use the `OracleJDBCTeam2.java` file to interact with the restaurant management system.
+   - After setting up the database, you can interact with the restaurant management system through the `OracleJDBCTeam2.java` file.
-   - Compile the Java program:
+   - **Compile the Java Program**:
      ```bash
      javac OracleJDBCTeam2.java
      ```
+   - **Run the Program**:
-   - Run the program to access the system:
+     - Execute the program to access various functionalities such as placing an order, viewing the menu, or accessing customer and inventory statistics:
        ```bash
        java OracleJDBCTeam2
        ```
-   - The program will prompt you to choose options for different functionalities such as placing an order, viewing the menu, or accessing customer and inventory statistics.

 ### Sample Outputs
 Here are some examples of the output you can expect from the command-line interface: